aka411/the-engine/the-engine/ecs/Important_notes.md

 - Archetype Manager needs way to handle archetypeSignature with zero set bits , this casued error when trying to access the component layouts in archetype definition for this zero signature.

+# Design Issue to solve

+A design problem that i overlooked was that in a archetypechunk the offset info where each component starts is stroed in a vector and i have no way to get offset usign component Id.
+Now i could use unordered map or map but i am thinking of a better way to do this.may be i should use unordered map or map itself casue the overhead is just per archetype.